-I am a supporter of the American Academy of Psychiatry and the Law and donor to the AIER.
-I am committed to the practice of Forensic Psychiatry and Psychology at the highest level of ethical and professional practice.
+I am committed to the practice of medical-legal specialization at the highest level of ethical and professional practice.

 I only accept clients who take these values as seriously as I do.

 The first year Ms. Vaughan set a marketing plan, my forensic income quadrupled.
-My income in the first half of this year is already equal to all of the prior year despite the COVID lockdown.
+My professional reputation has grown.
+My practice income this year is already 3x our first year working together.
 I expect my practice will continue to thrive as a result of Ms. Vaughan’s expertise.
 I recommend her highly.

 Internet = Lifeblood

-Your online footprint is different as a forensic Expert Witness from a solely-clinical practitioner.
+Master your online footprint.
+It is unique for a forensic Expert Witness and distinct from a solely-clinical practitioner.

-Attorneys tell my clients firsthand: 90% of new attorney inquiries originate from the internet.
+90% of Attorneys tell my clients firsthand their call originated from the internet.